geoffsdesk/project_repo/README.md

 ## 4. Running With PyneCore (Native Pine Support)

-This project now supports **PyneCore**, allowing you to run strategies written in Python syntax that mimics Pine Script 1:1.
+This project now supports **PyneCore** (`pynesys-pynecore`), allowing you to run strategies written in Python syntax that mimics Pine Script 1:1.

 **Usage:**
 ```bash